Making Time for Self Care

 They want to have friends over (ugh more kids in my house..no thanks) Meal times begin to take forever, bath times and brushing hair even longer.
 You decide you have to get the hairdresser or spa at least every few months.
 You sign up for a zumba class but hubby is always working late, going to baseball, or having a “quick beer” with a buddy after work, so you never quite seem to get there.

-However, something about that 4th baby, or those kids starting to go to school, or the fact that your pants don’t fit anymore gives you the determination to take back some time for yourself.
+However, something about that 4th baby, or those kids starting to go to school, or the fact that your pants don’t fit anymore gives you the determination to take back some time for yourself, or the fog in your head or the overwhelm you feel.

 You start to go for regular manicures because that half hour away from home and a pretty shellac has you feeling like superwoman for 2 weeks.
 You get to drink that coffee hot, and you start to make time for a workout.